 - 1/3 cup (80g) honey

 - Place the chicken, olive oil, mustard, white wine, garlic, and dried thyme in a large zipped-top bagger container.
-Seal shut, give it a shake to combine, and refrigerate for 4 hours or overnight.
+Seal shut, give it a shake to combine, and refrigerate for at least 4 hours and up to 12 hours.

-- Combine the walnuts, flour, salt, and pepper together in a shallow dish– I like to use a 9×9 baking pan or pie dish.
+- Combine the walnuts, flour, salt, and pepper together in a shallow dish such as a 9×9 inch baking pan or a pie dish.
 Remove the chicken, shake off a little excess marinade and dip both sides of the chicken in the walnut mixture.
-Make sure you coat it real well so there’s lots of delicious walnut coating!
+Coat it really well so there’s lots of walnut coating on each.

 - Preheat oven to 425°F (218°C).

-- Over medium-heat, heat a couple Tablespoons of olive oil in an oven-safe skillet1.
-Add the chicken and sear for 2 minutes, 1 on each side.
+- Heat a couple Tablespoons of olive oil in an oven-safe skillet* over medium heat.
+Add the chicken and sear for 2 minutes, 1 minute on each side.
 Transfer skillet to the oven and bake, covered loosely with aluminum foil, for 15-20 minutes or until the chicken is fully cooked through.
+(Chicken is considered done when an instant read thermometer reads the center of the thickest part as at least 165°F (74°C).)

 - Make Ahead Instructions: You can marinate the chicken for up to 12 hours in step 1.